TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

 \textbf{Ablation on Loss Function.} Since SSIM loss has been proven to boost image rain removal performance~\cite{Yang2019acm,Wang2019SPAnet,DCSFN,JDNet,BRN2020TIP}, we make an ablation study on $\lambda$ which leverages the SSIM loss term in Eq. (\ref{eq:loss}).
 Fig. \ref{fig: lambda} shows the testing PSNR and SSIM metrics on Rain100L when $\lambda$ varies.
-As can be seen from Fig. \ref{fig: lambda-example}, the SSIM loss term leads to more reasonable image rain removal results.
+Fig. \ref{fig: lambda-example} demonstrates that the SSIM loss term leads to more reasonable image rain removal results.
 However, only employing SSIM loss term tend to under-derain.

-\textbf{Comparison of Learning Strategies.} We compare the data-driven learning strategies using RIS, RPS, and RCS, as well as the task-driven learning strategy TRNR, after determining the best settings for MSResNet.
-We train MSResNet using RIS, RPS, RCS, and TRNR for 50,000 iterations on Rain100L-S as shown in Table \ref{tab: detail datasets} and use the test-set of Rain100L for evaluation.
+\textbf{Comparison of Learning Strategies.} We compare the data-driven learning strategies using RIS, RPS, and RCS, as well as the task-driven learning strategy TRNR.
+We train MSResNet using RIS, RPS, RCS, and TRNR for 50,000 iterations on Rain100L-S and use the test-set of Rain100L for evaluation.
 The evaluation results are presented in Table \ref{tab: strategies}.
 Quantitative results in Table \ref{tab: strategies} indicate that MSResNet using the RIS strategy offers the worst performance.
 MSResNet using TRNR has achieved 38.17/0.984 in terms of PSNR and SSIM metrics.
-TRNR has brought improvements on PSNR metric by 0.99dB, and SSIM metric by 0.4\% against RIS strategy, which reveals the effectiveness of TRNR.
+TRNR has improved the PSNR metric by 0.99dB and the SSIM metric by 0.4\% when compared to the RIS strategy, demonstrating TRNR's effectiveness.